yamachang/yamachang.github.io/content/posts/post-project-ML-real-estate/index.en.md

 weight: 1
 ---

-In this project, I developed a machine learning model to accurately predict transaction prices for real estate properties in New York State.
+In this project, I developed a machine learning model to predict transaction prices for real estate properties in New York State.
 Leveraging regression models and extensive data analysis, the goal was to achieve a model with a mean absolute error (MAE) below the project's win condition of $70,000.

 The project involved comprehensive data cleaning, exploratory data analysis, and feature engineering to ensure high-quality input data for the models.
 Various regression algorithms, including Lasso, Ridge, Elastic Net, Random Forest, and Gradient Boosting Trees, were trained and evaluated for their prediction performance.